UOSupermileage/UOSM-Dashboard-SDL/README.md

 https://learn.microsoft.com/en-us/windows/wsl/basic-commands

 Once WSL is installed, you can follow allong with the linux instructions.

+You will need to add WSL in your CLion toolchains.

 ### Install SDL
 You can download SDL from https://www.libsdl.org/